Chiefs WR JuJu Smith-Schuster wants to stay in Kansas City - NewsBreak

 “I would love to stay here.”

-“This offense is unbelievable, coaching staff is unbelievable, if it was up to me, of course,” Smith-Schuster said.JuJu Smith-Schuster shares secret to Chiefs offense’s success
+“This offense is unbelievable, coaching staff is unbelievable, if it was up to me, of course,” Smith-Schuster said.Recall over Salmonella concern impacts 4 Kansas Walmart stores

 The 25-year-old is currently on a one-year, $3.7 million deal .
 The wide receiver spent his first five years in Pittsburgh catching passes from Steelers quarterback Ben Roethlisberger.